 The Quartet has performed across North America, Europe, and Asia in venues such as Alice Tully Hall, Weill Recital Hall at Carnegie Hall, Reinberger Recital Hall at Severance Hall, The Library of Congress, Renwick Gallery, St. Martin-in-the-Fields, and the Shanghai Oriental Arts Center.
-In addition, the quartet was recently featured on the hit Netflix show The Defenders.
+In addition, the quartet was featured on the hit Netflix miniseries, The Defenders.